“Love the Lord your God with all your heart [bhakti], with all your soul [raja], with all your strength [karma], and with all your mind [jnana].”

 3) The Path of Service (karma yoga) – Liberation Theology.

 However, the fourth path, the path of wisdom (jnana yoga), has not had a distinct movement develop within Christianity.
-However, whenever I teach about wisdom which balances critical reasoning with other ways of knowing (e.g, experiential, contemplative, service-related, artistic), most students welcome this kind of multifaceted exploration.
+But whenever I teach about wisdom which balances critical reasoning with other ways of knowing (e.g, experiential, contemplative, service-related, artistic), most students welcome this kind of multifaceted exploration.
 As a teacher who enjoys the life of the mind in the context of spiritual growth, I would like to continue the work I’m doing, but to direct my energies toward fostering a wisdom movement within the church or within schools which I serve.

 Borrowing the central concept of Richard Rohr’s book Falling Upward (as he explains in this video clip), I have now entered the second half of my life – where inclusion, compassion, surrender, and forgiveness should supplant the first half of life’s emphasis on boundary markers, competition, establishing identity, and keeping score.
 I feel drawn to the wisdom of the second half of life, and believe that HKIS and other educational institutions are in desperate need of this perspective.
 As a Christian school, access to this wisdom is our birthright, but we have lost sight of this “pearl of great price.”
 In the future I would like to study with Richard, Cynthia and others at their Living School of Wisdom, and bring this wisdom to our schools.